Measures to be undertaken for eyecare during the current era of digital and online!

 25. One should get up intermittently and roam around.

-— Homeopathic Doctor Praveen Mehta
+— Dr Praveen Mehta (Homeopathy)

 It is important to provide guidance on how to take care of the eyes during the day to keep them healthy.
 We should learn how to lead ideal daily routine to ensure good health of our eyes.
 Ayurveda has given primary importance to this aspect itself.
-The founder of the modern medical science William Osler also says the same thing – ‘One of the first duties of the physician is to educate the masses not to take medicine’.
+The founder of the modern medical science Sir William Osler also said the same thing – ‘The first duties of the physician is to educate the masses not to take medicine’.

 If our daily routine is changed as given ahead, then our eyes will certainly remain healthy and the intensity of the ailments in the future will also get reduced.